waterbridge7/hongqiao/_pages/about.md

   - /about.html
 ---

-I am a lectuer in statistics department, School of Mathematicas and Statistiacs, Central South University.
+Now I'm a lecturer in School of Mathematics and Statistics at Central South Univercity.
+My research interests include Uncertainty Quantification, Bayesian inference, Optimal experimental design and Machine Learning.

 Education
 ======